NewThe Scope Gap Playbook — how great GCs write subcontractor scopesRead the playbook →

 • Controls: BMS monitoring points for sump pump high-water alarms, domestic hot water supply and return temperatures, and master mixing valve status.

-• Fire protection: Coordinate incoming water service connection for fire suppression.
+• Fire protection: Coordinate incoming water service connection for fire suppression with the fire protection sub — typically a shared service entrance with a backflow preventer specific to the fire main.
 Floor drain locations for all sprinkler test and drain assemblies must be confirmed before plumbing rough-in.

 Find plumbing scope gaps automatically